NickHeiner/decomissioned-fitbit-export/README.md

 ### Development
 The sensitive terraform files are encrypted with git-crypt, and I have the only key to unlock them.
 If you want to run your own instance of this project, you'll need to delete those `.tfstate` files, point Terraform to your own AWS account, and recreate the state.

+Running terraform also requires other vars that you can see in the `variables.tf` file.
+If a value for a variable isn't checked in to this repo, you'll need to supply your own.
+(For instance, use your own AWS credentials.
+For other values, like the database credentials, you can make something up.)